Society Registration Procedures

 Only Full, Family or Junior members may register cattle.
 Please refer to the Society Fees for a list of current fees.

-If not notifying the birth on-line you must send a Birth Notification form to the office – these can be downloaded off the Society website or please contact the Society if you need paper copies posting to you.
+If not notifying the birth on-line you must send a Registration and Bull Service form to the office – these can be downloaded off the Society website or please contact the Society if you need paper copies posting to you.
 The old yellow birth cards are no longer in use.
 The details of the animal are then recorded onto the Dexter Cattle Society database.

 2 Female Registration – Please enclose the correct fee and tick the box for registration.
 You will then be sent a green certificate, which is the animal’s full registration certificate.

 When registering births, members must remember that up to 30 letters/digits including prefix, spaces and name are allowed in order to fit on the certificates.

 Junior membership (under 16 years) is restricted to owning four registered or birth notified animals.
 If a junior member registers more than this number of animals, full membership must be applied for.

 All animals must be fully registered before breeding; offspring cannot be registered from birth notified animals.

 Calves sired by a birth notified or unregistered bull cannot be registered by the Society

 Members using or hiring a bull must check it is appropriately ear tagged and the information matches the passport.

 Members must abide by the Breed Standard.
 A formal contract is signed (either hard copy or on line) when they birth notify or register any animal.
 If in doubt the owner should contact the Society Office